-After any vehicle collision, the front passenger and rear outboard seat belt systems must be checked by your authorized dealer to verify that the "automatic locking retractor" feature for child seats is still functioning properly.
-In addition, all seat belts should be checked for proper function.
+WARNING: After any vehicle collision, the front passenger and rear outboard safety belt systems must be checked by an authorized dealer to verify that the "automatic locking retractor" feature for child seats is still functioning properly.
+In addition, all safety belts should be checked for proper function.

-BELT AND RETRACTOR ASSEMBLY MUST BE REPLACED if the seat belt assembly "automatic locking retractor" feature or any other seat belt function is not operating properly when checked according to the procedures in the Workshop Manual.
+WARNING: BELT AND RETRACTOR ASSEMBLY MUST BE REPLACED if the safety belt assembly "automatic locking retractor" feature or any other safety belt function is not operating properly when checked by an authorized dealer.
 Failure to replace the belt and retractor assembly could increase the risk of injury in collisions.